 - embryonic stem cells (from embryos), that can become any cell in the body

-- ‘induced pluripotent’ stem cells (made in a laboratory), which are adult stem cells made to behave like embryonic stem cells.
+- ‘induced pluripotent’ stem cells (made in a laboratory), which are adult stem cells made to behave like embryonic stem cells

-The benefits of stem cells
+What are the benefits of stem cells?

 The main benefits of stem cells are their ability to differentiate (transform) into any cell type, and their ability to repair damaged tissue.
 Because of this, researchers think they may have a role in treating a range of medical conditions.

-Controversies of stem cell research
+Are there controversies of stem cell research?